 - One of the first questions for job applications (for almost all jobs - not just those covered by mandates) will be “are you vaccinated?”
 Unvaccinated jobseekers will face a very difficult task finding new employment.

 - They will not be able to access in person concerts, festivals, large sports events, gyms and “close contact” businesses like hairdressers.
-Many (and probably almost all) clubs, bars, restaurants, shops, cinemas etc will require vaccine passes (eg The Warehouse).
+All clubs, bars, restaurants, cinemas etc will require vaccine passes by law.

 - They will not be able to travel overseas.